MelbourneDeveloper/Ledger.Net/README.md

 - Run the GetBitcoinPublicKey unit test
 - Repeat for Ethereum and Tron etc.

 For any instructions that are not implemented you will need to create a RequestBase, and ResponseBase class.
 Then, you will need to call SendRequestAsync or CallAndPrompt.
-See the see also section.

 NuGet: Install-Package Ledger.Net